GRADUATION 2022

 Tapping Ceremony

 The Tapping Ceremony is a prestigious ceremony recognizing specific top performers in the graduating class.
 A portion of the ceremony commemorates award recipients by attaching their engraved name plate to the larger award plaque in the Ballroom (the “tapping”).
 The Superintendent, Commandant, donors and other distinguished visitors present awards to the recipients.
+A reception for participants will follow the ceremony.

-(by invitation to honored cadets and their guests)
+By invitation to honored cadets and their guests.

 Graduation Awards Ceremony

 The largest Academy awards ceremony honoring the top cadets in the graduating class for their military, academic, and athletic performance.
 Award winners will receive the beautiful Eagle and Fledglings sculpture and meet the generous sponsors who made these awards possible.
 Award winners and their guests are invited to attend a reception immediately following the ceremony.
+Watch the awards ceremony video.
+A program of the ceremony is available here.

-(presentation of organizational and individual awards)
+Presentation of organizational and individual awards.

-Aerial and Honor Guard Demonstrations
+Cadet Aerial Events (CAPEX) and Honor Guard Demonstration

 Arriving early to the Graduation Parade not only guarantees you a good seat, but also gains you exclusive access to some amazing demonstrations!
 Come watch our glider program soar onto the parade field, our “Wings of Blue” parachute team freefall with colored smoke and flags, and our Honor Guard and Saber Drill Team demonstrate their exceptional precision maneuvers.
 It is fun-filled entertainment for the whole family!